acrolinx/clj-queue-by/README.md

-Dereferencing the queue returns a two-element vector: first the current snapshot queue (a `clojure.lang.PersistentQueue`), second a hash-map with the per-user queues (again `clojure.lang.PersistentQueue`).
+Dereferencing the queue returns a two-element vector: first the current snapshot queue (a `clojure.lang.PersistentQueue`), second a hash-map with the per-key queues (again `clojure.lang.PersistentQueue`).
 Works by implementing `IDeref`.
 The dereferenced information can be used for monitoring.